-Formulary approval and reimbursement may not be available for seladelpar and our other product candidates, which could make it difficult for us to sell our products profitably.
+Formulary approval and reimbursement may not be available for seladelpar, which could make it difficult for us to sell our products profitably.

-Obtaining formulary approval can be an expensive and time consuming process.
-We cannot be certain if and when we will obtain formulary approval to allow us to promote our product candidates, including seladelpar, into our target markets.
-Failure to obtain timely formulary approval will limit our commercial success.
+Inclusion of seladelpar on insurance carrier or health plan lists of preferred drugs, sometimes referred to as formularies, may not be possible or may become an expensive and time consuming process.
+We cannot be certain if and when we will obtain formulary approval in our target markets.
+Failure to obtain timely formulary approval will limit our commercial success